Assistance programs in Tompkins County and Ithaca.

 Low income families can get emergency help from charities, churches, and government assistance programs.
 Apply for financial help for energy bills, rent, security deposits or mortgage payments help as well as affordable housing in Tompkins County.

 Basic needs are met in the Ithaca area too.
 Families can get free food from pantries or healthcare from clinics.
 There are free back to school supplies, clothes for work, cars, furniture, or Christmas toys.
-Individuals can also get assistance with car loans or employment, credit card help, free daycare and more.
+Individuals can also get financial assistance with car loans or employment, credit card help, free daycare and more.

 Get housing assistance